mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ## Set Up Multi-Configuration Project
 The plugin supports [multi-configuration (matrix) projects](https://wiki.jenkins.io/display/JENKINS/Building+a+matrix+project).
 Multi-configuration projects are useful when builds include similar steps.
 For example:
-* The same test suite is run on different platforms (Windows, Linux, and Mac).
+* The same test suite is run on different platforms (Windows, Linux, and macOS).
 * The same test suite is run against different versions of MATLAB.

 To configure the plugin for a multi-configuration project, specify the locations where MATLAB is installed as well as the required build steps.
 In addition, add user-defined axes in the **Configuration Matrix** section to specify the duplicating build steps.